oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED A unique transaction identifier as defined in Section 2.2 of {{RFC8417}}.

 `sub`:
-: REQUIRED A unique identifier for the subject within the context of the `aud` trust domain.
+: REQUIRED A unique identifier for the subject within the context of the `aud` Trust Domain.
 Unlike OpenID Connect, the `sub` claim is NOT associated with the `iss` claim.

 `purp`:
 : REQUIRED A String defining the purpose or intent of this transaction.